silkyfray/the-developer-software-knowledge-base/README.md

 This is a curated list of useful knowledge tidbits and commands compiled over the years 👨‍🎓 I figured it is best to put them in a repo where I and other folk will find them useful 🕵️‍♀️ Often times I find myself with an ever expanding unsaved text file in Sublime which I inevitably close accidentally.

 The content topics are divided by languages, tools and frameworks.
 Each topic is divided into basic concepts, best practices and commonly used commands.
+Languages also contain the tools commonly associated with the particular language.

 ## Topics